roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 The result is that with a simple erb-hiera config, hiera config, hiera lookup tree, and versioned manifests, the desired configuration is reached.
 There is less code duplication, and more flexibility in manifest creation.

-## Best Practice

-This example has included versioning manifests (which may or may not be considered a good idea), performing hiera lookups to retrieve values from hiera given a scope, and conditional logic in the templates.

-The first example describes a version of our monitoring deployment which included a newer version of influxdb, this is probably overkill and we only really create new versions of our deployments when we're breaking backwards compatibility or performing major changes to the deployments.
-Usually something like tuning the deployed version of a component would be done per-environment using a hiera lookup, if you're familiar with [Puppet](https://docs.puppet.com/puppet/) then this pattern will be familiar to you.

 ## Why Not Helm?

-Helm can be used in various different ways, it can do as much or as little as you want it to.
+Helm can be used in various different ways, it can do as much or as little as required.
 It can act in a similar way to `erb-hiera` by being used simply to generate manifests from templates, or act as a fully fledged release manager where it deploys a pod into a kubernetes cluster which can track release state for the deployed helm charts.

 So why `erb-hiera`?
-Because it's simple, and our teams are used to the combination of `ERB` templating language and Hiera due to their familiarity with Puppet.
+Because it is simple, and our teams are used to the combination of `ERB` templating language and Hiera due to their familiarity with Puppet.
 We can use the same tool across multiple code bases which manage our infrastructure and applications.

-_If you like Hiera but prefer Go templates, perhaps a Hiera plugin for Helm would be a good option._
+_If you like Hiera but prefer Go templates, perhaps developing a Hiera plugin for Helm would be a good option?_

-`erb-hiera` can be used to manage all of your Kubernetes manifests but it's also entirely possible to use helm in parallel.
+`erb-hiera` can be used to manage all Kubernetes manifests but it is also entirely possible to use helm in parallel.
+At the moment we have a combination of native kubernetes manifests, helm charts, and template generated documents from `erb-hiera`.

 ## Conclusion

+This example has included versioning manifests in a directory structure (which may or may not be considered a good idea), performing hiera lookups to retrieve values from hiera given a scope, and conditional logic in the templates.

 `erb-hiera` is a simple tool which does just one thing: document generation from templates.
 This article has shown one possible use case where using a templating tool can be combined with versioning to provide powerful and flexible Kubernetes manifest management.